TehShrike/financial-number/readme.md

 #### `num.changePrecision(newPrecision, [roundingStrategy])`

 Takes a new precision, and an optional rounding strategy.
 Returns a new number object.
+See [Rounding](#rounding)

 ```js
 number('14.556').changePrecision(2, number.trim).toString() // => '14.55'